Extremeswank/homebridge-rest-accessory/README.md

-# homebridge http advanced accessory
+# homebridge rest accessory

 Homebridge plugin that can turn virtually any device which exposes HTTP APIs into an HomeKit-compatible Service.
 Its purpose is to connect any device that can be controlled via HTTP command to Homekit.
 It creates a Homebridge accessory which uses HTTP calls to *change* and *check* its state via [Actions](#actions).

-This plugin is a fork of HttpAccessory and has merged many features (mainly mappers) from the [homebridge-http-securitysystem](<https://www.npmjs.com/package/homebridge-http-securitysystem>).
+This plugin is a fork of [homebridge-http-advanced-accessory](<https://github.com/staromeste/homebridge-http-advanced-accessory>).
+This fork adds support for setting custom HTTP headers (for non-basic authentication), and defining manufacturer, model, and serial numbers to display in HomeKit.

 ## Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: npm install -g homebridge, or use Docker
-2. Install this plugin using: npm install -g homebridge-http-advanced-accessory
+2. Go to your installation's node_modules directory
+2. Clone the repository using git: git clone https://github.com/Extremeswank/homebridge-rest-accessory
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 ## Features

 The main function of the module is to proxy HomeKit queries to an arbitrary web API to retrieve and set the status of the accessory.
 Main features include:

-- Configurable HTTP endpoints to use for getting/setting the state, including passing parameters in for of GET or in POST body
+- Configurable HTTP endpoints to use for getting/setting the state, including passing parameters in the GET, POST, or PUT body
-- Support for basic HTTP authentication
+- Support for basic HTTP authentication directly, and custom HTTP headers to enable other authentication types
 - Configurable mapping of API response data to HomeKit Accessory status to allow custom responses
 - Configurable mapping of url and body request data to HomeKit Accessory status to allow custom requests
 - Interval polling of the current state to enable real-time notifications even if the Accessory has been enabled without the use of HomeKit